 After you play a card from your hand (or choose not to do so this turn), you can execute orders - that is, move and/or use your cards already in play.
 There is no limit on the number of actions you can take in one turn.
-You can move personnel and equipment, staff and move ships, attempt missions, scout locations or ships (if playing Borg), commandeer a facility or ship, engage in battle or even do all of these things.
+You can move personnel and equipment, staff and move ships, attempt missions, scout locations or ships (if playing Borg), commandeer a facility or ship, engage in battle, or even do all of these things.
+Most of these actions are described below; see scouting and commandeering in the Glossary for information on those actions.

 To execute orders, you may use any combination of your cards on the table.
 After completing one action, you can use the same cards to complete another action.
-You can continue making moves until the cards are "stopped."
+You can continue taking actions until the cards are "stopped."

-- Encountering a dilemma with conditions that the crew or Away Team can't overcome "stops" that entire Away Team or ship and crew. - Participating in a battle "stops" cards involved in the battle. - Some cards may explicitly "stop" one or more personnel or ships.
+- Encountering a dilemma with conditions that the crew or Away Team can't overcome "stops" that entire Away Team or ship and crew. - Participating in a battle "stops" all cards involved in the battle. - Carrying (and then dropping) or beaming a Tribble card "stops" the personnel who did so. - Some cards may explicitly "stop" one or more personnel or ships.
 Your cards aboard your "stopped" ship are also "stopped."
-Using up its maximum RANGE does not "stop" a ship.
+(Using up its RANGE does not "stop" a ship.)

-Cards that are "stopped" may not be beamed, move, walk, cloak, initiate a battle, staff a ship or participate in a mission, commandeering or scouting attempt.
-Cards may target "stopped" cards, as long as they do not require them to take any of these actions.
+Cards that are "stopped" may not be beamed, move, walk, cloak, phase, participate in a battle, staff a ship, or participate in a mission, commandeering, or scouting attempt.
+Cards may affect "stopped" cards, as long as they do not require them to take any of these actions.
 Cards that are "stopped" may perform other actions and use skills as appropriate.
 Also, whenever "stopped" cards are attacked, they are "unstopped" for the duration of that battle and may defend themselves.